Dogs lick to communicate, but for many owners, uncontrolled licking is an annoyance — or worse.

-From the day they are born, puppies are licked by their mother as a way to groom/clean, comfort and mark them.
+From the day they are born, puppies are licked by their mothers as a way to groom/clean, comfort and mark them.

-When they get a little older, they learn licking could inspire mom to feed them a few regurgitated morsels.
-Mom’s licking communicates a number of messages to her offspring; which they continue to practice on themselves, another animals and on us.
+When they get a little older, they learn that licking could inspire mom to feed them a few regurgitated morsels.
+Mom’s licking communicates a number of messages to her offspring; which they continue to practice on themselves, other animals and on us.

 Basically, licking makes a statement about your pet’s mood, grooming habits, level of submission, signs of affection and the one we have the hardest time with, the need for genitourinary stimulation.

 Dogs learn by association.
 When your dog associates too much or the wrong kind of licking means you will leave them, they usually learn not to become obsessive about it…or not do it in front of you.
 The message they must learn is, one or two licks…and we’re good.

 When we reward unwanted behavior by giving attention each time they demand it, we create a behavioral issue.

 By knowing when, where, and how often to respond or ignore, we curtail their demand before it becomes a relentless problem that requires behavior modification.